 What Does Monkfish Taste Like?

-Monkfish are known as the "poor man’s lobster,” with a similar texture, look, and flavor to its fellow bottom-dweller.
+Monkfish are known to have a similar texture, look, and flavor to lobster.
 The fish has a meaty texture, a mild, sweet flavor, and is often used in fine dining and French cooking.
 Fresh monkfish generally lacks the “fishy” taste many associate with eating ocean fish.
 It is also perfect for taking on sharp, acidic, or bold flavors such as capers, lemon, or garlic.
 The liver is considered a delicacy in Japan and can be found in temaki (hand rolls) or nigiri sushi.

 Monkfish can be prepared in a number of ways and can be swapped for other firm fish in recipes.
 Try baking it with lemon and butter, grilled like a steak, or pan-fried with a sweet and spicy Thai sauce.
 Note that you may need to adjust the cook times when substituting monkfish.

 Monkfish are not often readily available at grocery stores.
 Some well-stocked refrigerated meat sections, especially those in coastal cities, may carry deboned and deveined fillets or tails.
 The fish may be labeled as American angler, the most commonly found monkfish in the U.S. Ask a local fishmonger if you can't find monkfish at your local supermarket.
 You can also purchase frozen monkfish online from high-quality seafood markets.